corcor27/Introduction_to_R/_episodes/19-manipulating-data-frames.md

 teaching: 20
 exercises: 10
 questions:
-- "How do I access data out of data frames?"
+- "How do I access the data stored in data frames?"
 objectives:
 - "Understand the fundemetnals of addressing data frames."
 keypoints:
-- "The complexity of the process is related to the complexity of the conditions for data you want to retrieve. "
+- "The complexity of the process is related to the complexity of the conditions for retrieving the data you want. "
 ---

 ## Datasets